shobit1337/quiz-app-javascript/README.md

 🔗Live Link🔗 [JavaScript Quiz App](https://replit.com/@shobit1337/Quiz-App-JavaScript?embed=1&output=1)

 > Note: This project was build by me from scratch.
-It is markTwo project for the admission process in neogcamp by Tanay Pratab more info at: [neog.camp](https://neog.camp)
+It is markTwo project for the admission process in neogcamp by Tanay Pratap, more info at: [neog.camp](https://neog.camp)

 # Stack